openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_FaceNet_From_Tensorflow.md

 --freeze_placeholder_with_value "phase_train->False"
 ```

-Batch joining pattern transforms to placeholder with model default shape if `--input_shape` or `--batch`/`-b` was not
+Batch joining pattern transforms to placeholder with model default shape if `--input_shape` or `--batch`/`-b` were not
 provided.
 Otherwise, placeholder shape has custom parameters.

 * `--freeze_placeholder_with_value "phase_train->False"` to switch graph to inference mode